Jannik Sinner cruises to straight-sets win over fellow Italian Lorenzo Musetti

+Jannik Sinner’s demolition of Lorenzo Musetti keeps him on course to defend US Open title

-The defending champion will face Felix Auger-Aliassime for a place in the final.
+The defending champion’s 6-1 6-4 6-2 victory means he will face Felix Auger-Aliassime for a place in the final

 Jannik Sinner maintained his perfect record against his fellow Italians with victory over Lorenzo Musetti to reach the US Open semi-finals.